-Abel Ferrara (born July 19, 1951) is an American filmmaker from New York City (he was born in The Bronx), known for making films in a variety of genres and styles, combining both low-brow and high-brow culture, and directing works with intense visceral performances and extreme situations, burdened with strong moral and intellectual concerns.
+Abel Ferrara (born July 19, 1951) is an American filmmaker from The Bronx, known for making films in a variety of genres and styles, combining both low-brow and high-brow culture, and directing works with intense visceral performances and extreme situations, burdened with strong moral and intellectual concerns.

 His career has been quite erratic.
 Ferrara started out working in American exploitation cinema; his earliest films were either porn or borderline porn.
 His breakthrough film The Driller Killer saw Ferrara entering the post-Taxi Driver world of vigilantism.
-His early Breakthrough Hit was Ms. 45, an exploitation film which marked his first collaboration with Zoe Lund.
-For most of The '80s, Ferrara worked in a variety of projects, never quite making it into the mainstream.
-The '90s however would prove to be his decade, he made 9 films in 10 years alongside shorts and music videos, which is remarkably productive for an independent film-maker who has never had a box-office hit, and in this decade Ferrara made crime dramas, science-fiction (his remake of Body Snatchers and New Rose Hotel, an adaptation of a William Gibson story), a Vampire Story (The Addiction which is shot in black-and-white) and also a film-about-filmmaking like Snake Eyes (also known as Dangerous Game and stars Madonna in a dramatic role).
+His early Breakthrough Hit was Ms. 45, an action thriller exploitation film that marked his first collaboration with Zoe Lund.
+For most of The '80s, Ferrara worked on a variety of projects, never quite making it into the mainstream.
+The '90s however would prove to be his decade, he made 9 films in 10 years alongside shorts and music videos, which is remarkably productive for an independent film-maker who has never had a bonafide box-office breakout hit, and in this decade Ferrara made crime dramas, science fiction (his remake of Body Snatchers and New Rose Hotel, an adaptation of a William Gibson story), horror (The Addiction which is shot in black-and-white) and also a film-about-filmmaking like Snake Eyes (also known as Dangerous Game and stars Madonna in a dramatic role).
 The 21st Century had him becoming quasi-arthouse, with his films Welcome to New York and Pasolini having him taking on real-figures — Dominique Strauss-Kahn (renamed as Monsieur Devereux) and Pier Paolo Pasolini (one of Ferrara's biggest influences).

 He also made a video for Mylene Farmer's song "California".
 It is as sleazy as one would predict.